ModSec-AdvLearn: Countering Adversarial SQL Injections with Robust Machine Learning: Experimental Analysis

-\myparagraph{\modsecurity against the adversarial test set.} The results on the adversarial test set highlight a more alarming trend, thus clearly showing that \modsecurity is not able to cope with adversarial attacks.
-As shown by the blue dashed lines in \autoref{fig:roc}, regardless the considered PL, the TPR drops to 55.55\% when considering 1\% FPR (which is slightly better than random guessing).
+\myparagraph{Robustness against Adversarial SQLi.} The results on the adversarial test set are indicated with red dashed lines in~\autoref{fig:roc}.
+The outcomes highlight a more alarming trend, thus clearly showing that \modsecurity is not able to withstand adversarial attacks.
+Both datasets exhibited a pattern similar to the evaluation on the test set (\texttt{test}).
+Specifically, with the \wafamole dataset, the \gls{TPR} drops below 50\% at a 1\% \gls{FPR}, which is worse than random guessing.
+For the \modseclearn dataset, the situation is slightly better, but still concerning.
+Particularly with PL3 and PL4, the \gls{TPR} at 1\% \gls{FPR} is around 58\%, only slightly better than random guessing.
+This emphasizes that increasing the number of rules does not improve detection capabilities; instead, it worsens them by increasing false positives.

-While these findings are aligned with the recommendations of the OWASP Foundation (stating that higher PLs usually lead to more false positives~\cite{crs_pl}), \modsecurity with \crs is unable to really defend applications and networks not only against already-known attacks, but also against adversarial examples.